ggez/ggez/docs/FAQ.md

 the examples for how.
 Sorry, there's no especially good way of doing it automatically; we've tried.

-If that doesn't help, call `Context::print_resource_stats()`.
-That should print out all the files it can find, and where it is finding them.
+If that doesn't help, call `Filesystem::print_all()`.
+That should print print out all the files it can find, and where it is finding them.

 If you want to add a non-standard location to the resources lookup path, you can use `Filesystem::mount()` or